imq-open/pxt-qbuild/doc/Get_Started.md

 https://github.com/pybricks/technical-info/blob/master/uart-protocol.md

-### Device
+### Devices

-Each device has a *Device ID* (1 byte, 0 - 0xff), which the Hub uses to identify the device type.
+Each device has a *Device ID* (1 byte, 0 - 0xff), which the hub uses to identify the device type.
 For example, the device ID for the LEGO SPIKE Prime Medium Motor is 0x30, and the device ID for the Color and Distance Sensor is 0x25.
 The Build HAT serial protocol documentation lists some of the supported device IDs.

-The device's functionality and data is exposed to the Hub for access in the form of Modes, as described in details in the following section.
+The device's functionality and data is exposed to the hub for access in the form of modes, as described in details in the following section.

-The Device ID and Modes are the most important attributes of a device.
+Device ID and modes are the most important attributes of a device.
 In addition to that, there are also a number of less important attributes, such as hardware/firmware versions, which are omitted from this document.

+Q:build provides the `qbuild.setDeviceId()` function to set the device ID, and `qbuild.setModeCount()` to set the number of modes.
+Up to 16 modes are supported due to protocol limitations.

-### Mode
+### Modes

-As mentioned earlier, device functions and data are exposed to Hub access (read and write) in the form of *Modes*.
-Each device has one or more
-Modes, and each Mode contains one or more *Data Items*.
-A Mode can be thought of as a piece of data provided by the device, and that piece of data is composed of an array, with each data item is an element of the array.
+As mentioned earlier, device functions and data are exposed to hub access (read and write) in the form of *modes*.
+Each device has one or more modes, and each mode contains one or more *data items*.
+A mode can be thought of as a piece of data provided by the device, and that piece of data is composed of an array, with each data item is an element of the array.

-Anyone familiar with the Bluetooth protocol will immediately realize that Modes are similar to a Bluetooth device's Characteristics.
+Anyone familiar with the Bluetooth protocol will immediately realize that modes are similar to a Bluetooth device's Characteristics.

-Each Mode has its own specific *data type*.
+Each mode has its own specific *data type*.
 There are 4 supported data types: int8, int16, int32 and IEEE-754 float.
-All data items of a Mode are of the same data type.
+All data items of a mode are of the same data type.

-Different Modes of a device can have different data types and different number of data items.
+Different modes of a device can have different data types and different number of data items.

-Take a imaginary Q:build device as an example.
-The device provides the following Modes:
+Take an imaginary Q:build device as an example.
+The device provides the following modes:

 - Mode 0: represents the Micro:bit accelerometer sensor state, consists of 3 int16 data items, the acceleration in the X/Y/Z direction respectively
 - Mode 1: contains just one 1-byte (int8 type) data item, with bit 0 and bit 1 of the byte represent the status of Micro:bit buttons A and B respectively.
 When a button is pressed, its corresponding bit is 1.
 - Mode 2: contains one byte, allowing values from 0 - 3, representing one of 4 pre-defined tones.
-When the Hub updates (writes) the Mode, Micro:bit will play the corresponding tone
+When the hub updates (writes) the mode, Micro:bit will play the corresponding tone

+In Q:build, we use functions like `qbuild.setModeName()`, `qbuild.setModeFmt()` and so on to configure the modes.
+And use `qbuild.getModeData()` and `qbuild.setModeData()` to access the mode data (items).

-In addition to the data type and the number of data items, a Mode has a number of other attributes that are mainly for presentation purposes and do not affect the primary functionality, e.g.
+In addition to the data type and the format of data items, a mode has a number of other attributes that are mainly for presentation purposes and do not affect the primary functionality, e.g.

 - Name
 - Unit: e.g. the unit of a distance sensor can be “CM”.